DPDK/dpdk/doc/guides/prog_guide/switch_representation.rst

 In this case, traffic is received by default through the representor and neither the "transfer" attribute nor traffic origin in flow rule patterns are necessary.
-They simply have to be created on the representor port directly and may target a different representor as described in `PORT_ID action`_.
+They simply have to be created on the representor port directly and may target a different representor as described in `PORT_REPRESENTOR Action`_.

 Implicit traffic flow with port representor